77-777/Windows---Config-Deployment/config/my-config.md

 ## Privacy

-Folder options - disable the three options for recently used files, and frequently used folders.
+* Folder options - disable the three options for recently used files, and frequently used folders.

+## Other

+* A microsoft account is needed [make it on the spot if necessary] to make a "main" user.
+  * Can create local ones afterwards.
+Delete the main one after.